 As technology improves, more UV-C LED options have hit the market.
 Because UV-C LED technology is slightly different than traditional UV-C technology, each product is uniquely designed.

-We are highlighting products from manufacturers that we trust and who have researched and designed UV-C LEDs for years, well before the COVID-19 pandemic hit.
-There are several different types of products that can be used for various applications.
+We are highlighting a product from a manufacturer we trust and who has researched and designed UV-C LEDs for years, well before the COVID-19 pandemic hit.

 Purifii by Luminii is an upper-air UV-C LED fixture that is sleek and modern.